smithcommajoseph/async-transport/README.md

 - [License](https://github.com/technicolorenvy/async-transport#license)

 ## Pre-requisites
-You need to use Node 7.6 (or later) or an ES7 transpiler in order to use async/await functionality.
+You need to use Node 7.6 (or later) or an ES7 transpiler to use async/await functionality.
 You can use babel or typescript for that.

 ## Install